Afro-Curaçaoans: History

 The Dutch West India Company founded the capital of Willemstad on the banks of an inlet called the 'Schottegat'.
 Curaçao had been ignored by colonists, because it lacked gold deposits.
 The natural harbour of Willemstad proved to be an ideal spot for trade.
 Commerce and shipping — and piracy—became Curaçao's most important economic activities.
 In addition, the Dutch West India Company made Curaçao a centre for the Atlantic slave trade in 1662.

 Although a few plantations were established on the island by the Dutch, the first profitable industry established on Curaçao was salt mining.
 The mineral was a lucrative export at the time and became one of the major factors responsible for drawing the island into international commerce.

 For much of the 17th and 18th centuries, the primary business of the island was the slave trade.
-Slaves arrived often from Africa and were bought and sold on the docks in Willemstad before continuing on to their ultimate destination.
-The slaves that remained on the island were responsible for working the plantations established earlier.
-This influx of inexpensive manpower made the labor-intensive agricultural sector far more profitable and between the Netherlands and China the trading done on the docks and the work being done in the fields, the economic profile of Curaçao began to climb, this time built on the backs of the slaves.
+Enslaved Africans arrived often from Africa and were bought and sold on the docks in Willemstad before continuing on to their ultimate destination.
+The enslaved Africans that remained on the island were responsible for working the plantations established earlier.
+This influx of inexpensive manpower made the labor-intensive agricultural sector far more profitable and between the Netherlands and China the trading done on the docks and the work being done in the fields, the economic profile of Curaçao began to climb, this time built on the backs of the enslaved Africans.

 In 1795, a major slave revolt took place under the lead of Tula Rigaud, Louis Mercier, Bastian Karpata, and Pedro Wakao.
-Up to 4000 slaves on the northwest section of the island revolted.
-Over a thousand of the slaves were involved in heavy gunfights and the Dutch feared for their lives.
+Up to 4000 enslaved Africans on the northwest section of the island revolted.
+Over a thousand of the enslaved Africans were involved in heavy gunfights and the Dutch feared for their lives.
 After a month, the rebellion was crushed.

 The Dutch abolished slavery in 1863, creating a change in the economy.
 When the institution was abolished ten years later, the island’s economy was severely crippled.

 Some inhabitants of Curaçao emigrated to other islands, such as Cuba to work in sugar cane plantations.

-Other former slaves had no place to go and remained working for the plantation owner in the tenant farmer system.
+Other former enslaved Africans had no place to go and remained working for the plantation owner in the tenant farmer system.
 This was an instituted order in which the former slave leased land from his former master.
 In exchange the tenant promised to give up most of his harvest to the former slave master.
 This system lasted until the beginning of the 20th century.